 FODMAP notes for your gluten-free fruit-free mince pies

 As I have mentioned, I really don’t recommend omitting the full fat sour cream.
 In Australia it is currently difficult to find lactose free full fat sour cream, but given 100g of sour cream is divided between 12 mince pies, it should not be an issue.
-If you’re really concerned, use some lactase drops in the sour cream 24 hours ahead of using it.
+I have a recipe for homemade lactose free sour cream here.

 Other than that, we’re golden!